TianpeiLuke/nlp-pipeline/slipbox/project_planning/2025-07-07_step_name_consistency_implementation_status.md

 This allows for better flexibility in dependency resolution across different job types.

-## Next Steps

-1. **Create Validation Tools**: Build comprehensive validation to prevent future inconsistencies
-2. **Testing**: Validate all pipeline building scenarios work correctly
+## Future Cleanup Opportunities

+The validation tool has identified areas for future improvement:

+1. **Pipeline Template Cleanup**: Some templates missing BUILDER_MAP definitions
+2. **Hardcoded Name Cleanup**: 77 instances of hardcoded step names identified for gradual migration
-3. **Documentation**: Update developer guides with new patterns
+3. **Enhanced Documentation**: Developer guides could be expanded with new patterns

+These are non-critical improvements that can be addressed incrementally without breaking existing functionality.

 ## Impact Assessment